 Salt the water.
 Salted water is very important when preparing pasta.
 It does a lot to bring out the flavor in both the noodles and your overall dish.
 After you’ve tasted pasta cooked in well-salted water, noodles cooked in plain water will taste bland, bland, bland.
 When learning how to make pasta perfectly, this is a really important (but often ignored) tip.

 How salty should you make your pasta water?
 “You want the ocean on your stovetop,” is what my Italian grandma liked to say, salting her pasta water to the point that made a lot of her American guests uncomfortable.
 Don’t worry—not all of that salt will absorb into your noodles.
 If you’d like a guideline as to how much salt to use, try this:

 –>The standard salt : water ratio is at least 1 tablespoon of salt for every 2 quarts of water.

 Step 3: Test the pasta partway through cooking.
 This is another point of confusion for a lot of people learning how to make pasta perfectly: how long should you cook your pasta?
 The answer is, it depends.
 If you’re making an uncooked sauce, like pesto, or just tossing with olive oil, herbs, and cheeses, you want to cook your noodles all the way to al dente.

 For those not in the know, “al dente” literally means “to the tooth.”
 The practical meaning, as far as pasta is concerned, is that the noodles are cooked to the degree that they are firm but not hard or crunchy.
-You should be able to bite through them without any grit inside the noodle, but they should maintain a firm structure, never squishy, gummy, or soggy.
+You should be able to bite through them without any grit inside the noodle, but they should maintain a firm yet soft structure — never crunchy, squishy, or gummy.

 If you’re going to be baking your noodles, such as in a macaroni and cheese casserole, you might consider pulling the noodles from the water a minute earlier, while they’re just a little bit firmer at the core.
 This will allow the noodles to absorb the liquid in your casserole without getting soggy.